In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Prep and cook the steaks

-- On a cutting board, using a rolling pin or the bottom of a pot, lightly crush the peppercorns.
+- On a cutting board, using the bottom of a pot or bowl or a rolling pin, lightly crush the peppercorns.
 Transfer to a plate.

 - Pat the steaks dry with a paper towel.
-Brush the steaks (both sides) with ½ to 1 teaspoon oil.
-Season steaks generously with salt and press into the peppercorns, coating both sides.
+Brush the steaks on both sides with ½ to 1 teaspoon oil, season generously with salt, and press into the peppercorns, coating both sides.

 In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the steaks.